zihanliang/qtm350-quiz03/README.md

 # QTM 350 - Quiz 03

-## AI-Assisted Programming and Cloud Computing
+## AI-Assisted Programming, Local LLMs, and Cloud Computing

 In this quiz, you will need to complete two activities.
 The first involves creating a custom language model using [Ollama](https://ollama.com/).
 The second involves simple data analysis in Python using [AWS EC2](https://aws.amazon.com/ec2/).
 Both tasks relate to content covered in lectures 11, 13, 14, and 15.